Everything you wanted to know about camping...but were afraid to ask

 Potable Water Delivery

-Campers can flag down volunteers in ice blue shirts driving through the campgrounds in vehicles marked “Ice,” 10AM–6PM, Friday–Sunday.
+Campers can flag down volunteers driving through the campgrounds in vehicles marked “Ice.”
+You may also pick up your own ice from the ice truck.

 Camper’s shower facilities are located on the Festival grounds.
 We encourage you to pre-purchase a three-pack of shower passes for $15 so your passes are waiting for pickup at the shower station.
 If you prefer standing in line with cash, towel and rubber duckie in hand, you can purchase individual passes from the attendant at the Festival for $5 each.
 Showers are open from 7am to 7pm daily, your bathtime cannot be pre-scheduled.